paluigi/sdmx/doc/implementation.rst

      - Observations are each associated with one SeriesKey and, optionally, referred to by one or more GroupKeys.

      One can choose to think of a SeriesKey *and* the associated Observations, collectively, as a 'data series'.
-     But, in order to avoid confusion with the IM, :mod:`pandaSDMX` does not provide 'Series' or 'Group' objects.
+     But, in order to avoid confusion with the IM, :mod:`sdmx` does not provide 'Series' or 'Group' objects.

-   :mod:`pandaSDMX` provides:
+   :mod:`sdmx` provides:

    - the :attr:`.DataSet.series` and :attr:`.DataSet.group` mappings from SeriesKey or GroupKey (respectively) to lists of Observations.
    - :attr:`.DataSet.obs`, which is a list of *all* observations in the DataSet.